jamartin9/TileD/README.md

 #
 # TODO:
 #
-# Change IO to not use repeat events and smoothen it out
 # Make more enemies and add animations
 # Add player/enemy sounds
 # Create more maps (A Town map, combat maps)